morganthomas/winning-arguments/winning-arguments.md

 ## Paradoxes

-This section presents my own theory of how to resolve logical paradoxes.
+This section presents my theory of how to resolve logical paradoxes.
 There was also a subsection titled Paradoxes of the section titled Logic.
 That subsection aimed to provide a pragmatic resolution to logical paradoxes.
 It made no pretense to provide a conceptual, intuitively appealing resolution to the paradoxes that would satisfy the metaphysical itch that is natural to humans.
 This section aims to provide such a conceptual, metaphysical resolution to the logical paradoxes.

 The theory of this section rests on a premise that I think most people will find implausible, though I nonetheless believe it to be true.
 I do not intend to present this section as more than my own opinion.
 I believe the premise of the section because my faith tells me it is true (see the next section, titled Faith).
 The source from which I heard the premise is [a source officially called The Law of One and also more commonly (in my experience) called the Ra material](http://www.lawofone.info/).
 The much-anticipated premise is: